-A teacher’s leave arrangements may require them to hold registration.
-Remember, teachers can renew even if they are not teaching.
+Some leave arrangements may require you to continue to hold registration.
+Check with your employer before letting it lapse – you can renew even if you’re not currently teaching.

 A teacher may require registration for roles other than teaching in schools.
 For example: